 Hospitality Club Acquaints students with the food service and hotel industries, and identifies where a student’s interest might be in the field.
 Members have an opportunity to exchange ideas and experiences through discussion, study, field trips, menu planning and publication.

-Human Services Club (Damon Office of Campus Life) The purpose of this club is to help students recognize human service as a profession with rights and responsibilities.
+Human Services Club (Downtown Office of Campus Life) The purpose of this club is to help students recognize human service as a profession with rights and responsibilities.

 Indigenous Peoples of Americas The purpose of this club is to inspirer and create a gateway for students who are Native American and/or supporters of the Native American culture at MCC.
 This club exists to become a teaching lab to educate the college about the culture, background and history of Native Americans.